Zenkin/owen_pvt100_sensor/README.md

     /thc_sensor/timeout: 0.05

 Note:
 * timeout - maximum time to capture the bus interface.
-You can not set less than 0.05 seconds.
+You can not set less than 0.05 seconds
-* При установлении параметра publication_period равным 0, периодический опрос проводиться не будет
+* If the publication_period parameter is set to 0, a periodic poll will not be conducted

 ### Msg API